Tech

 January 29, 2013

 With snom ONE expanding into the cloud, the need for multiple administrators became evident.
 The new system now includes three distinct roles: the "super administrator," who retains full control over the PBX; the "system administrator," who shares many privileges but cannot alter super administrator accounts; and the "domain administrator," who manages specific domains without impacting account licenses.
-This new structure eliminates the need for sacrificing accounts for administrative purposes and clarifies roles.
-Additionally, the "login as" option has been removed, making it clear which role each user holds within the system.
+This new structure eliminates the need for sacrificing accounts for administrative purposes, and it clarifies roles.
+Additionally, the "login as" option has been removed, making it clear which role each user has within the system.

 So we finally added multiple administrators.
 There are now three levels: